two-first-names/agender.org.uk/privacy-notice.md

 Your personal data can be accessed by the a:gender Business Manager, who is also the a:gender Data Protection Officer, and members of the a:gender Executive Committee where a clear purpose has been determined. ~~A user name and password are needed to access data saved on Wix.com; passwords are changed regularly for security purposes.~~

-To contact the a:gender Data Protection Officer please email dpo@agender.gov.uk.
+To contact the a:gender Data Protection Officer please email dpo@agender.org.uk.

 ## Is your personal data shared with anyone else?